 For example, at AssetMark, a financial advisor might want a passively implemented equity exposure for a client’s portfolio, but with an active bond strategy.
 Rather than picking between an all-passive, all-active, or balanced portfolio, an advisor working with AssetMark can plug in one of a variety of active bond rotation strategies into their otherwise passive portfolio.

-In essence, financial advisors working with AssetMark still have the option to construct portfolios tailored to their clients’ needs; just instead of building portfolios by asset class, they build portfolios by strategy.
+Financial advisors working with AssetMark still have the option to construct portfolios tailored to their clients’ needs; just instead of building portfolios by asset class, they build portfolios by strategy.

 If you’ve got more questions about what outsourcing investment management with AssetMark looks like, don’t hesitate to reach out to our team.
-If outsourcing is a new topic for you and you want more data on what outsourcing portfolio construction and investment management could look like, we recommend reviewing our study, The Power of Outsourcing Investment Management.
+If outsourcing is a new topic for you and you want more data on what outsourcing portfolio construction and investment management could look like, we recommend reviewing our study, The Impact of Outsourcing Investment Management.

 AssetMark is a leading provider of extensive wealth management and technology solutions that help financial advisors meet the ever-changing needs of their clients and businesses.